artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    :width: 100%
    :alt: Archivematica ready to store AIP and upload DIP

-   Archivematica ready to store AIP and upload DIP
+   Archivematica ready to store the AIP and upload the DIP

 3. If desired, review the contents of the AIP in another tab by clicking on Review.
-More information on Archivematica's AIP structure and the METS/PREMIS file is available in the Archivematica documentation: see AIP structure and METS.
-You can download the AIP at this stage, as well, by clicking on it.
+More information on Archivematica's AIP structure and the METS/PREMIS file is available in the Archivematica documentation: see :ref:`AIP structure <aip-structure>`.
+You can download the AIP at this stage by clicking on it.

 4. From the Action dropdown menu, select "Store AIP" to move the AIP into archival storage.
 You can store an AIP in any number of preconfigured